Saturday, December 31, 2011

 He dwells, 'tis said, where glaciers spread - "For lo!" the prophet cries,

-"From icebound womb, ere crack of doom, our final King must rise."
+"From icebound womb, ere crack of doom, my final King must rise."